-She said, “It is my sincere wish that the Commonwealth will continue to offer stability and continuity for future generations and will decide that one day the Prince of Wales should carry on the important work started by my father in 1949,” she said during an official Buckingham Palace meeting.
+“It is my sincere wish that the Commonwealth will continue to offer stability and continuity for future generations and will decide that one day the Prince of Wales should carry on the important work started by my father in 1949,” she said during an official Buckingham Palace meeting.

-Prince Charles is the first in a long list of heirs to the throne, so the announcement was a long time coming.
+Prince Charles was the first in a long list of heirs to the throne (followed by Prince William), so the announcement was a long time coming.
 Nevertheless, Queen Elizabeth hadn’t publicly backed her son as the next Commonwealth leader prior, so it was a pretty big deal.

 Queen Elizabeth passed on Thursday, September 8, 2022, in the year of her unprecedented Platinum Jubilee at Balmoral Castle in Scotland.
 The news came shortly after the royal family announced that doctors were concerned about her health.
 In a heartfelt obituary, Rachel Bowie and Roberta Fiorito (co-hosts of Royally Obsessed podcast) explained that the queen’s legacy will carry on long after her death.